hawkinsw/api_intro/docs/README.md

 In this tutorial we will use Node.js as the server runtime.
 The JavaScript program that we are going to write is not server software, per se.
 However, it will be a useful approximation in so far as both the application that we write and server software execute on a server (as opposed to in the browser) and both usually require access to external resources.

-### Getting Started With Node
+### Getting Started With Node.js

-All the tools that you need to write software in JavaScript and execute it in Node are freely available on the Internet.
+All the tools that you need to write software in JavaScript and execute it in Node.js are freely available on the Internet.
 Before going any further, make sure that you have [VS Code](https://code.visualstudio.com/download) installed on your Windows computer (versions of the tutorial for macOS and Linux are forthcoming).

-To start, download the Node installer from their website, [nodejs.org](https://www.nodejs.org).
+To start, download the Node.js installer from their website, [nodejs.org](https://www.nodejs.org).

 ![](./graphics/install/install1.png)

-Install the latest "LTS" version of Node.
-LTS stands for Long-Term Stable and describes a version of software that the Node developers guarantee they will support for an extended period of time by releasing security and stability updates, where needed.
+Install the latest "LTS" version of Node.js.
+LTS stands for Long-Term Stable and describes a version of software that the Node.js developers guarantee they will support for an extended period of time by releasing security and stability updates, where needed.

 After the installer has finished downloading, click on the downloaded file to launch it.